 Types of fans and how to use them

 Box fans save energy and work best when used in front of a window.
-Instead of turning a dial to switch the fan from exhaust to intake (as described above), the fan is simply turned around.
+Instead of turning a dial to switch the fan from the exhaust to intake (as described above), the fan is simply turned around.
 Lasko assembles fans, like the Galaxy box fan, with domestic and imported parts in Tennessee and Texas.

 Air circulators move air around the air around a room evenly distributing the temperature, as opposed to just blowing cool air to one spot.
 Some styles of Vornado air circulators are assembled in Andover, Kansas with domestic and imported parts.
-We have 2 Vornado air circulators in our house and we love the fact that they are quieter than other fans, making them great for the kiddos' bedrooms.
+We have two Vornado air circulators in our house and we love the fact that they are quieter than other fans, making them great for the kiddos' bedrooms.
 Please note: I have noticed this year that a lot more Vornado fans have been manufactured overseas.
 Read labels carefully!

 Ceiling fans move air throughout the room, similar to the air circulator.
 Make sure your ceiling fan is moving in the counter-clockwise position in the summer to create a cooling breeze in the room.

-Attic fans and whole house fans
+Attic fans and whole-house fans

 Have you found an American made fan that you love?
 Do you have tips on using fans to save energy and keep cool?